 Scar Revision Recovery

 After surgery you will be discharged with explicit wound care and subsequent scar care instructions.
 The scar care instructions include massage of the scar daily with moisturizer and use of a scar treatment cream.
-The Scar Revision surgery is performed in my state of the art, fully certified operative suite in my office located on the Upper East Side in NYC..
+The Scar Revision surgery is performed in my state of the art, fully certified operative suite in my office located on the Upper East Side in New York.
 You will be given a follow-up appointment with me in 5-7 days.

 Most of my patients return to work the next day, and pain after surgery is well controlled with mild pain medication or Tylenol.
 My staff and I will counsel you regarding all aspects of scar care to achieve the best possible, least noticeable scars.
 I have a great deal of experience with all aspects of Scar Revision Surgery, and comfortably possess the required expertise to allow me to achieve the best possible results for you.
 If you have an unsightly or painful scar, Scar Revision surgery may be something for you.
 Give me a call to schedule your consultation!